 A good example is the difference between Coca-Cola and Pepsi.
 Each of these has a large market share, but they have very different brand identities.
-Much like Cola or Pepsi, in every category there is a logo that pops in your head immediately.
+Much like Cola or Pepsi, in every category, there is a logo that pops in your head immediately.

 What Is Brand Perception?

 A CEO of a travel agency, for example, had an idea of creating travel packages for young backpackers.
-An online survey then revealed that most people choose this agency because of its cheap prices.
+An online survey revealed that most people choose this agency because of its cheap prices.

 Does this mean the company is doomed?